Arm Fractures

 What are Arm Fractures?

 These three bones can be broken in many ways.
-The fracture can be open, whereby the sharp edges of the fractured bone lacerate the skin and may stick out of the wound; or closed, leaving the skin intact.
-The fracture may be comminuted, meaning that the bone has broken into several small pieces.
+The fracture can be open, whereby the sharp edges of the fractured bone lacerate the skin and may stick out of the wound or close, leaving the skin intact.
+The fracture may be comminuted, meaning the bone has broken into several small pieces.
 The fracture may be associated with a dislocation, where the bone has come out of alignment with the joint.
 A fracture may also be described as displaced, meaning that the ends of the bone no longer line up.
 A greenstick fracture occurs when only one side of a long bone is broken.

 What are the causes of Arm Fractures?

-What are the symptoms of Arm Fractures?
+What are the Symptoms of Arm Fractures?

 How are Arm Fractures diagnosed?

-A careful history including the details of the traumatic event usually points to the diagnosis of a fracture.
+A careful history, including the details of the traumatic event, usually points to the diagnosis of a fracture.
 The physical exam will also reveal clues and will check for the presence of foreign bodies in the wound (if present) and assess whether the nerves and blood vessels in the area of injury are intact.
 Imaging studies are essential to the diagnosis of a fracture.
-X-rays are used to examine the arm bones for the exact location and type of fracture sustained.
+X-rays examine the arm bones for the exact location and type of fracture sustained.
 Sometimes a fracture is not immediately visible on X-rays.
 These occult fractures are usually tiny cracks causing pain and disability without displacement of the bones or joints.
 CT or MRI must be used to diagnose fractures in these cases.

-How are Arm Fractures treated?
+How are Arm Fractures Treated?

 Depending on the severity of the arm fracture, non-surgical or surgical methods may be employed to treat the fracture.